Creamy corn polenta makes a nice canvas for savory foods and sides–here’s our tidy list of what to serve with polenta (polenta sides)!

-To show you how versatile and delicious polenta can be, here are 13 side dishes you can try when you’re thinking about what to serve with polenta.
+To show you how versatile and delicious polenta can be, here are 25 side dishes and entrees you can try when you’re thinking about what to serve with polenta.

 Polenta can be made using white cornmeal, but it’s usually cooked using coarse yellow cornmeal.

 There are a few different varieties of polenta for you to choose from.

 These include white polenta, finely ground polenta, coarsely ground polenta, instant polenta, and pre-cooked polenta, which is the one that comes in tubes.

 Polenta can be served in porridge form, but it can be cooled down into a firm block or sheet to be used as a base for pies, canapes, and tarts.